Girish-Krishnan/ECE-SIPP-Python-ML/README.md

 Segments moving objects from the background, a common first step in many vision applications.

 Each script can be stopped by focusing the video window and pressing **q**.
 Feel free to tweak the parameters in the code and experiment further.
 Have fun exploring OpenCV!

+---

+## NumPy Tutorials

+The `NumPy_Tutorials` folder contains small Python scripts that introduce core NumPy functionality.
+Run them in order to build up your understanding of array programming.
+Each example can be executed with `python` followed by the file name.

+### 0. Create arrays
+`python NumPy_Tutorials/00_create_arrays.py`

+Demonstrates several ways to create NumPy arrays including zeros and identity matrices.

+### 1. Array math
+`python NumPy_Tutorials/01_array_math.py`

+Shows element-wise arithmetic, vectorized functions and basic aggregations.

+### 2. Indexing and slicing
+`python NumPy_Tutorials/02_indexing_slicing.py`

+Covers slicing, boolean masks and fancy indexing to access data efficiently.

+### 3. Broadcasting
+`python NumPy_Tutorials/03_broadcasting.py`

+Illustrates how operations automatically expand array shapes without copies.

+### 4. Random numbers & statistics
+`python NumPy_Tutorials/04_random_and_statistics.py`

+Uses NumPy's random module to draw samples and compute statistics like mean, standard deviation and simple histograms.

+### 5. Linear algebra
+`python NumPy_Tutorials/05_linear_algebra.py`

+Performs matrix multiplication, computes a determinant and finds the inverse of a matrix using `numpy.linalg`.

+### 6. Polynomial fitting
+`python NumPy_Tutorials/06_polynomial_fit.py`

+Generates noisy quadratic data, fits a polynomial with `numpy.polyfit` and evaluates the fitted curve.

+Feel free to modify the scripts or use them as starting points for your own experiments with NumPy!